-In July 2018, the Group completed its acquisition of 100% equity interest in GYPD, which holds the Laurel House Project and the Baohuaxuan Project.
+In July 2018, the Group completed the acquisition of a 100% interest in GYPD, which holds the Laurel House Project and the Baohuaxuan Project.
 The Laurel House Project is located in Yuexiu District, Guangzhou City, the PRC, with a GFA of approximately 119,267 sq. m.
-The Laurel House Project includes residential units, commercial properties and car-parking spaces, among which all the residential units and some of the car-parking spaces are for sale while the remaining properties will be for rent.
+The Laurel House Project includes residential units, commercial properties and car-parking spaces, among which all the residential units and some of the car-parking spaces are for sale while the remaining properties are for lease.
 The Baohuaxuan Project includes residential units and car-parking spaces, all of which are for sale.

 The sale of the residential units under the Laurel House Project commenced in November 2018.
-Against a relatively unfavorable backdrop with policy-based regulation and control, the Group took proactive countermeasures by reviewing and optimizing the sales proposal for the project and stepping up its marketing efforts in a timely manner.
-For the year ended 31 December 2018, the GFA of residential units under the Laurel House Project for which contract(s) had been signed amounted to approximately 4,409 sq. m., of which the GFA of residential units which had been delivered to customers amounted to approximately 2,943 sq. m. (out of which approximately 1,139 sq. m. were sold to the original property owners of that lot at agreed prices), representing approximately 4.5% of the GFA of the residential units in aggregate.
-After going through preparatory works, such as preliminary planning for seeking potential commercial occupiers as well as preparation for trial operations, the commercial property under the Laurel House Project has now fully entered the stage of seeking potential commercial occupiers, and letters of intent to lease have been entered into with individual customers.
+Against a relatively unfavorable backdrop with policy-based regulation and control, the Group proactively reviewing and optimising the sales proposal for the project and stepping up its marketing efforts in a timely manner.
+For the year ended 31 December 2019, the GFA of residential units which had been delivered to customers amounted to approximately 19,775 sq. m. (out of which approximately 841 sq. m. were sold to the original property owners of that lot at agreed prices), representing approximately 30.1% of the GFA of the residential units in aggregate.
+After going through preparatory works, such as preliminary planning for seeking potential commercial occupiers as well as preparation for trial operations, the commercial properties under the Laurel House Project has fully entered the stage of seeking potential commercial occupiers, where the occupancy rate was approximately 80% as at the end of 2019.